Delhi violence: Stop coercing false confessions to manufacture evidence, 1,000 citizens tell police

 Pattern of coerced statements

 The statement added that Khalid’s case was part of a larger pattern replicated by the Delhi Police in the case.
-It referred to a report by the Polisproject that said people have been allegedly coerced into accusing civil rights activists, particularly those connected to the anti-CAA protests, of instigating the February attacks.
+It referred to a report by the Polisproject that said people have been allegedly coerced into accusing civil rights activists, particularly those connected to the anti-Citizenship Amendment Act protests, of instigating the February attacks.

 The statement added that other reports have also revealed that many of these confessional statements are identical, raising serious doubts about their veracity.
 Giving examples for this, the signatories said the chargesheet related to the killing of the Intelligence Bureau staffer Ankit Sharma (FIR number 65/20), had four identical “confessional” statements.
 This was also the case with another chargesheet on the Jafrabad protest (FIR number 50/20), that had 10 identical statements, they said.